Divya26101993/Group-policy-Objects/README.md

 In this policy, we are preventing users from using USB storage devices

+This policy is useful in environments where data security is critical, and USB storage devices need to be disabled to prevent data leaks or malware infections.

-Create a new GPO called Disable USB Storage, right-click on it, and select Edit
+Create a new GPO called **Disable USB Storage**, right-click on it, and select **Edit**

 ![Image](https://github.com/user-attachments/assets/cbceee61-cff8-458d-bad8-f0eced279ec0)

 ![Image](https://github.com/user-attachments/assets/8f4875ad-2a62-46ae-a48b-c0fd5cc04605)

-In the GPM Editor, we use this policy under Computer Configuration because it applies directly to the computer.
+In the GPM Editor, this policy is applied under Computer Configuration because it directly affects the computer.
 This will prohibit any user from using a USB storage device on the computer

-Navigation path: Computer Configuration -> Policies -> Administrative templates -> System -> Removable storage devices
+**Navigation path: Computer Configuration -> Policies -> Administrative templates -> System -> Removable storage devices**

 ![Image](https://github.com/user-attachments/assets/7c35233d-9fad-45a7-af50-4f9111de4a9e)